awsdocs/amazon-cloudfront-developer-guide/doc_source/ServingCompressedFiles.md

    If the compressed object is not in the cache, CloudFront forwards the request to the origin\.
 **Note**
-If CloudFront has an uncompressed copy of the object in the cache, it still forwards a request to the origin\.
+If an uncompressed copy of the object is already in the cache, CloudFront might send it to the viewer without forwarding the request to the origin\.
+For example, this can happen when CloudFront previously skipped compression for this object due to an unusually busy host\.
+When this happens, CloudFront caches the uncompressed object and continues to serve it until the object expires, is evicted, or is invalidated\.

 1. If the origin returns a compressed object, as indicated by the presence of a `Content-Encoding` header in the HTTP response, CloudFront sends the compressed object to the viewer, adds it to the cache, and skips the remaining steps\.
 CloudFront doesn’t compress the object again\.